jefferyrayrussell/graph/README.md

 * g.adjacent(n1, n2): returns True if there is an edge connecting n1 and
     n2, False if not, raises an error if either of the supplied nodes are not in graph.
+* g.depth_first_traversal(start): Perform a full depth-first traversal of the graph beginning at start.
+Return the full visited path when traversal is complete.
+* g.breadth_first_traversal(start): Perform a full breadth-first traversal of the graph, beginning at start.
+Return the full visited path when traversal is complete.